SSWConsulting/SSW.Rules.Content/rules/why-should-a-business-use-tiktok/rule.md

 1. Exposure – Over [1.2 billion active users per month](https://www.businessofapps.com/data/tik-tok-statistics/).
   TikTok is used in over 150 countries. the top 5 are:
-  * 120M United States
+  - 120M United States
-  * 87M Indonesia
+  - 87M Indonesia
-  * 72M Brazil
+  - 72M Brazil
-  * 48M Russia
+  - 48M Russia
-  * 41M Mexico
+  - 41M Mexico

 2. New Audience base – Get access to the under 25s, as well as a large female audience.
-  * 28% of the users are under 18, and 35% are aged 19-29 (that is 63% under 30)
+  - 28% of the users are under 18, and 35% are aged 19-29 (that is 63% under 30)
-  * 60% are female [28% of the users are under 18](https://www.businessofapps.com/data/tik-tok-statistics/), and 35% are aged 19-29.
+  - 60% are female [28% of the users are under 18](https://www.businessofapps.com/data/tik-tok-statistics/), and 35% are aged 19-29.

 3. Maximize Creativity – Explore a different side of your business, like what makes you fun and interesting.
-The people and culture at your company are important, and putting a fun video of your employees on TikTok is more appropriate than say LinkedIn, where the same video would be potentially received poorly as it is not “business” enough.
+The people and culture at your company are important, and putting a fun video of your employees on TikTok is more appropriate than say LinkedIn, where the same video would be potentially received poorly as it is not "business" enough.

 4. Unique Algorithm – TikTok will recommend videos that match your interests.
 It uses data like your location, hashtags you follow or use, and of course videos you like.
-Tik Tok gives you a personalized feed ‘For You’, which is similar to your Instagram’s ‘Explore’ page.
+TikTok gives you a personalized feed ‘For You’, which is similar to your Instagram’s ‘Explore’ page.
   As [TikTok explains](https://newsroom.tiktok.com/en-us/how-tiktok-recommends-videos-for-you):

     > "When you open TikTok and land in your 'For You' feed, you're presented with a stream of videos curated to your interests, making it easy to find content and creators you love.
 This feed is powered by a recommendation system that delivers content to each user that is likely to be of interest to that particular user."